Benj1x/Notes/SAD.md

 take a critical look at established traditions and think in new and different ways.
 Exemplars, metaphors, and exploratory experiments are cheap and effective techniques to bring new ideas into play. <br>
 **Define alternative systems.** The customer and users are responsible for choosing the solution.
-System definitions are brief and concise descriptions of possible alternatives that can serve as a basis for their evalua tion of possibilities and their choice of a satisfactory solution.
+System definitions are brief and concise descriptions of possible alternatives that can serve as a basis for their evaluation of possibilities and their choice of a satisfactory solution.

 ## Lecture two